BTCeducator/learnBTCjs/README.md

 Stuck?
 Visit bitcoinjs.org for hints

 After this sprint you'll know Bitcoin-js and Helloblock libraries well enough to make a wallet, build transactions, and broadcast those transactions to the network

+##But what is Bitcoin?
+Bitcoin is the leading cryptocurrency.
+For a refreshingly clear overview, check out [this post](http://www.jacktanlu.io/so-what-about-bitcoin/).
+For more technical information, see the [bitcoin wiki](https://en.bitcoin.it/wiki/Main_Page)